Estuarine Fishing for Flounder and Kahawai at Riverton Aparima Near Invercargill

-- The estuaries near Riverton, particularly the Aparima River, are rich in flounder and kahawai populations.
+• The estuaries near Riverton, particularly the Aparima River, are known for abundant populations of flounder and kahawai, making them a top choice for anglers.

-- Access to prime fishing spots like Taramea Bay and Howell's Point is easy via Southern Scenic Highway.
+• Access to prime fishing locations such as Taramea Bay and Howell’s Point is straightforward via the Southern Scenic Route (State Highway 99).

 Location and Geography